GovReady/govready-q/docs/source/Schema.md

 The `datagrid` question type is similar to the `multiple-choice` question type except that:

-* The choices actually define columns in a data grid.
+* An array of fields define columns for tabular data (AKA "datagrid").
-* To Be Updated with more information
+* Users can enter as many rows of data as desired.
+* Results are usually displayed as a table.
 * `min` and `max` may be specified.
-If `min` is specified, it must be greater than or equal to zero and requires that the user choose at least that many choices.
-If `max` is specified, it must be greater than or equal to one (and if `min` is specified, it must be at least `min`) and requires that the user choose at most that number of choices.
+If `min` is specified, it must be greater than or equal to zero and requires that the user add at least that many rows.
+If `max` is specified, it must be greater than or equal to one (and if `min` is specified, it must be at least `min`) and prevents the user from adding more than that number rows.

 Increasing the `min` or decreasing the `max` are incompatible changes (see Updating Modules).